-READ & SIGN MINOR CONSENT TO PARTICIPATE IN COUNSELING
+READ & SIGN ADULT CONSENT TO PARTICIPATE IN COUNSELING

-• I, agree to that the following MINOR(S), for whom I am either parent or guardian, can participate in the counseling services offered through Community Christian Counseling, Inc. and which will be provided by their counselor representative (licensed or Biblically Trained)
+• I, agree to participate in the counseling services offered through Community Christian Counseling, Inc. and which will be provided by their counselor representative (licensed or Biblically Trained)

 • I acknowledge that I have been provided, and have signed a copy of Counselor-Client Services Agreement of Community Christian Counseling.